Rodolfo Acuña: Early life and education

-An Educator
+Acuña received his bachelor's and master's degrees from Los Angeles State College, now California State University, Los Angeles and later earned his Ph.D. in history from the University of Southern California (USC).

+Career

-In 1958 Acuña began teaching at San Fernando Junior High, transferring later to Cleveland High School where he taught social studies until 1965 when he received a tenured position at Los Angeles Pierce College.
-He also taught adult high school to pay for his doctoral studies at the University of Southern California during which time he was active with the Latin American Civic Association and the Mexican American Political Association.
-He was the founding chair of the California State University, Northridge's Chicano/a Studies department, and his teachings began there in 1969.
-The CSUN Chicana/o Studies Department at CSUN presently has 28 tenured professors and offers 166 sections of Chicana/o per semester.
+In 1958, Acuña began teaching at San Fernando Junior High.
+He then transferred to Cleveland High School, where he taught social studies until 1965, when he received a tenured position at Los Angeles Pierce College.
+To support his doctoral studies at the University of Southern California, he also taught adult high school.
+During this time, he was active with the Latin American Civic Association and the Mexican American Political Association.
+In 1969, he became the founding chair of California State University, Northridge's Chicano/a Studies department, where he also began teaching.

 In 1989, Acuña was a founding member of the Labor/Community Strategy Center, a civil rights advocacy group.
-Two years later he traveled to El Salvador as a correspondent for the Texas Observer covering its presidential elections.
-He has always sought to fulfill his lifelong query as to "how accurate were the interpretations of historians of the past", their reliability and objectivity.
-His books and lectures analyze and cross examine this query from his study of documents and life experiences.
+Two years later, he traveled to El Salvador as a correspondent for the Texas Observer covering its presidential elections, seeking to understand "how accurate were the interpretations of historians of the past."

-Acuña continues to call himself a Chicano because "Words have meanings, meanings that are supposed to be linked to reality.
-In creating a historical narrative the meanings should be clear and best describe the reality of the times.
-Meanings can be obscured for political purposes; we often call this doublespeak; we say one thing and mean another.
-The Chicana/o Public Scholar argues that the word Chicana/o best describes the area of studies called Chicana/o Studies and expresses the idealism that we as a community should be striving for.
-Foremost Acuña prefers to be known as a teacher, having taught four to five classes per semester for most of his career.